 |Installation||Tie||Comparable install services.|

-While Dish may not offer a full line up of basic channels, it is the cheapest when it comes to selection packages, and there is no overlooking The Hopper, a tempting feature exclusive to Dish.
+While DISH may not have every channel DirecTV does, it is the cheapest when it comes to selection packages, and there is no overlooking The Hopper, a tempting feature exclusive to DISH.
 To make the best choice, check the channel lineups for your favorite channels (especially if HD is a must for you); many of DirecTV’s hundreds of channels might be superfluous to you, anyway.
-You should also calculate what your bill will be after promotions expire, and remember that you can always try to negotiate better deals on fees, premium channels, etc., by calling customer service.
+You should also calculate what your bill will be after promotions expire just to avoid any sticker shock.